farazsth98/farazsth98.github.io/_posts/2019-10-12-rooters-ctf-pwn-challenges.markdown

 2. In the second `rt_sigreturn` syscall, I just do an `execve` syscall with the now existing '/bin/sh\x00' string in memory.

+You may need to run the exploit remotely a couple of times.
+Doesn't seem to be completely reliable due to network lag?
+It works perfectly locally.
 ```python
 #!/usr/bin/env python2